It's Rush Limbaugh and the Excellence in Broadcasting Network.

 Only conservative speech can incite violence, they say.

-That's what they're asking people to believe, and I'm sorry.
+That's what they're asking people to believe.

-The American people are way ahead of them now.
+And I'm sorry, the American people are way ahead of them now.

-That conservative speech that this guy never even heard, that websites he never visited.
+The silly notion, that conservative speech that this guy never even heard, that websites he never visited.

 This guy's too busy building occult altars, listening to heavy metal.

-This guy is so into marijuana he wants it to become the new currency of the United States.
+This guy is so into marijuana, he wants it to become the new currency of the United States.

-We're dealing with a genuinely unfortunately insane individual.
+We're dealing with a genuinely, unfortunately, insane individual.

 And everybody around him knew it.